 EPC LOGO AND USAGE GUIDE

-We encourage the Evangelical Presbyterian Church family to take full advantage of EPC branding elements, and these guidelines are in place to prevent confusion about how and where they are used.
+We encourage EPC presbyteries, churches, and ministry partners to take full advantage of EPC branding elements, and these guidelines are in place to prevent confusion about how and where they are used.
 The EPC logo is the most visible representation of our denomination and is a valuable asset that must be used consistently in the proper, approved forms as outlined below.

 You can use these quicklinks to navigate to the appropriate section:

 The significance of the elements in the logo are a direct reflection of the vision of the EPC to “embody and proclaim Jesus’ love as a global movement of congregations engaged together in God’s mission through transformation, multiplication, and effective biblical leadership.”

 First is the Cross.
 It is at the center of the logo, as it is the center of our mission as a family of churches.
 The Cross in the logo also has star and compass/directional aspects—reflecting our desire and willingness to take the gospel in every direction.

 Second is the globe.
 The EPC aspires to be a global movement, and the stylized rendition gracefully indicates this sense of motion.
 The EPC is not standing still.

 Finally, the four strands of the globe portray the Presbyterian foundations of interconnectedness and interdependence.
 The four strands further represent the four strategies developed in the vision statement: multiplication, revitalization, global movement, and effective biblical leadership.

 The logo may be used in either of two configurations, depending on space considerations.
 The standard and preferred use of the logo is to include the tagline.
 In special cases, a minimum use is the cross/globe icon and the EPC letters.

 The official colors are Pantone 2945 blue for the cross and EPC letters, and Pantone 877 silver metallic for the globe, tagline, and drop shadow behind the EPC letters.